Sport in Vietnam: Team sports

-The National volleyball team repeatedly won silver medals at the Southeast Asian Games.

-Australian Rules Football
+Australian rules football

-Australian rules football has been played in Vietnam since 1998, when the Saigan Saints was formed by expatriate Australians.
-It was followed shortly after by new rivals the Hanoi Hawks, also established by Australian expatriates.
-The Saigan Saints stopped playing in 2001.
+Australian rules football has been played in Vietnam since 1998, when the Saigon Saints was formed by expatriate Australians.
+It was followed after by rivals the Hanoi Hawks, established by Australian expatriates.
+The Saigon Saints stopped playing in 2001.

 In 2003, Australian rules football was reborn in Hanoi under the Hanoi Swans banner with a tri-nations tournament against Hong Kong and Thailand.
 In 2007, a movement started in Saigan to get footy up again with the goal of combining with Hanoi to form a national team, the Vietnam Swans.

 In July 2007, the Vietnam Swans played together for the first time in Bangkok for the 8th Annual Asian Championships.
-They returned to the Asian Championships in 2008 in Singapore and have been playing ever since.
+They returned to the Asian Championships in 2008 in Singapore and have been playing since.

 In 2009, highlights included the ANZAC Day Match against the Thailand Tigers at Hellfire Pass on the Death Burma Railway; a Black Saturday Tribute Match and Fundraiser against the Bali Geckos a match against HMAS Darwin and the Asian Championships.